fsd-niraj/fsd-niraj/README.md

 Currently mastering Web and Mobile Application journey starting with designing system ➡ building ➡ securing ➡ testing ➡ deploying incuding both frontend and backend.

-Also amazed with Visual Studio Code and Chrome particularly in it's extensibility ecosystem helping me build some great dev tools.
+Also amazed with Visual Studio Code and Chrome particularly in it's extensibility ecosystem that helps build great products and dev tools.

 Take a look at my [Portfolio](https://fsd-niraj.com).